JohnLanni619/PortfolioChallenge/README.md

 # PortfolioChallenge

 ## Description
-The goal of this project was to look at current code for the Horiseon website, and identify how we can make it better.
+The goal of this project was to create a portfolio that details me, and shows my most recent work with links to them as well.

 ## Key Points
 1. Added tiles of previous projects and future projects to be completed, along with link to deployed application.